CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_TruSeq.md

 {% include tip.html content="For degraded mRNA or mRNA isolated from FFPE samples, you may shorten the fragmentation time.
 See the Illumina TruSeq instruction manual for suggested times." %}

+* If RNA is degraded and you do not want to Fragment, place samples on thermal cycler at 65C for 5 mins, 4C hold.
+This will elute the mRNA from the beads without degrading the RNA.

 20. Remove the plate once it reaches 4C, centrifuge briefly, and then proceed immediately through the next steps.

 21. Remove the adhesive seal and place the plate on a magnetic stand at room temperature for 5 min.